Learn in the format that works

 Flexible online learning: classes can be taken from anywhere in a mix of synchronous (live) and asynchronous (pre-recorded) sessions.

-3 hour live sessions and online engagement offers collaborative making, feedback and discussion with peers interested in becoming changemakers.
+3-hour live sessions and online engagement offer collaborative making, feedback and discussion with peers interested in becoming changemakers.

 Students follow a set curriculum of classes with a broad introduction to art and design foundations.

-Curriculum has a thematic focus on the artist’s role as an agent of change and classes can also be taken individually as part of, or outside of, the certificate.
+Curriculum has a thematic focus on the artist’s role as an agent of change, and courses are offered as part of a certificate program.

 Studio + Facilities